EveripediaNetwork/Everipedia/TechnicalWhitepaper.md

 The second feature of the article module is using BP for token holder voting of inclusion or exclusion of proposed edits in queue.
 The validation of articles goes through a validation algorithm (below) with parameters that can be changed through a governance vote.

-Edit proposals are approved in tiers which is an output of the validator function inside the article module.
-The tiers are as follows:

-Tier 1: Proposal not approved

-Tier 2: Proposal approved, no token reward given

-Tier 3: Proposal approved, token rewards given proportional to token holder votes

-If edit proposals hit Tier 2 or Tier 3 then the article module will store the corresponding edit proposal object into the module database.

 ### Validation Algorithm (the content consensus method)

 One of the most important processes in the network is the validation of state changes to the database - that is, approval of changes to articles or creation of new ones.
 The validation algorithm is a function which takes in as arguments the proposed edit object of the article and the BP votes for that proposal.
-It returns the tier of the edit proposal and token rewards and slashing conditions (if applicable).
+It returns token rewards, accepted status, and slashing conditions.

-The validation period for each edit lasts a maximum of 72 hours or when a minimum staking threshold is reached.
+The validation period for each edit lasts a maximum of 30 minutes.
 Front-ends are free to use their own criteria to display pending edits since even pending edit objects are located inside the database.
 For example, some front-ends could choose to display all pending edits with time-sensitive content.

-At the end of the validation period, an edit is classified into a tier using the following criteria.
-These criteria can be modified by the governance module.
-One vote is equivalent to one BP.

-Tier 1 - Less than 50% yes votes

-Tier 2 - Greater than 50% of yes votes but fails to qualify for Tier 3.

-Tier 3 - Greater than 75% of yes votes

-Every vote received by a Tier 3 edit counts towards an editor’s daily contribution value.
-IQ rewards for the day are dispersed based on the formulas in Listings 1 and 2 in the Token Module.

 ### Curation Rewards
 CMR = Curation mint rate; number of IQ tokens minted for curation rewards per period P (initial network P = 30 minutes)